| Title: | Forest Fire History Analysis |

 Arguments passed to |

-plot intervals
+plot_intervals_dist() plot intervals distributions.

-data(pgm) interv <- intervals(composite(pgm)) plot(interv, binwidth = 5)
+data(pgm) interv <- intervals(composite(pgm)) plot(interv, binwidth = 5)data(pgm) interv <- intervals(composite(pgm)) plot(interv, binwidth = 5)

-objectPlot a sea
+sea objectPlot a sea object

-## S3 method for class 'sea' plot(...)
+## S3 method for class 'sea' plot(...)## S3 method for class 'sea' plot(...)

 ... |